knotation/knotation.org/index.md

 - You can read and write Knotation using any program that works with plain text, from your favourite text editor to command-line tools and scripts.
 - You can copy-and-paste Knotation anywhere you can use text: email, text documents, issue trackers, etc.
 - You can store Knotation files in version control, and your pull requests will be easier to read and revise.
-- You can convert Knotation to other RDF/OWL formats and use the results with other linked data tools: put it in a triple store; use ROBOT to reason over it; view in Protege.
+- You can convert Knotation to other RDF/OWL formats and use the results with other linked data tools: put it in a triple store; use ROBOT to reason over it; view in [Protégé](https://protege.stanford.edu).
 - You can convert other RDF/OWL formats to Knotation, making them easier to read and edit.